Security

 To get notifications through FTP server, you need to set up the FTP settings.
 The door phone will upload a screenshot to the specified FTP folder if it senses any unusual motion.

-• FTP Path: enter the folder name you created in the FTP server.
+• FTP Path: The folder name you created in the FTP server.

 To receive security notifications via TFTP server, you need to enter the TFTP server address.